 Columbia Business School - Finance and Economics

-Derivative contracts, swaps, and repos enjoy special status in bankruptcy: they are exempt from the automatic stay and, if collateralized, are effectively senior to virtually all other claims.
-We propose a simple corporate finance model to assess the effect of these exemptions on a firm's cost of borrowing and incentives to engage in efficient derivative transactions.
-We show that, while derivatives are value-enhancing risk management tools, effective seniority for derivatives can lead to inefficiencies because it may transfer credit risk to the firm's debtholders, even though this risk could be borne more efficiently in the derivative market.
-Effective seniority for derivatives is only efficient if it provides sufficient diversification benefits to derivative counterparties that provide hedging services.
+Derivatives enjoy special status in bankruptcy: They are exempt from the automatic stay and effectively senior to virtually all other claims.
+We propose a corporate finance model to assess the effect of these exemptions on a firm's cost of borrowing and its incentives to engage in efficient derivative transactions.
+While derivatives are value-enhancing risk management tools, seniority for derivatives can lead to inefficiencies: It transfers credit risk to debtholders, even though this risk is borne more efficiently in the derivative market.
+Seniority for derivatives is efficient only if it provides sufficient cross-netting benefits to derivative counterparties that provide hedging services.

-Keywords: Derivatives, Swaps, Automatic Stay, Chapter 11, QFCs
+Keywords: Derivatives, Swaps, Automatic Stay, Chapter 11, QFCs, Safe Harbors